cseblog/cseblog.github.io/_posts/2021-07-23-solving-the-mountain-bike-problem.md

 ​

-To this point, we shall ask ourselves if the longest path starts from the highest mountain?
+Hmmm... we shall ask ourselves if the longest path starts from the highest mountain?
 Of course, it is not true, what happens if we start from 8, it is possible to have a longer path than the above **path**.

 But we don't make ourself fool, we shall do testing using above approach, we start from point **(8)**.
 If we don't make any mistake, the longest path which starts from **(8)** is
 <center>